adulau/hack-lu-website/ctf/index.md

 # Rules

-Rules have slightly changed this year (especially handling of bonus points):

 *    Each challenge gives base points (depending on difficulity) + first blood points (for the first three solves).
 *    All normal challenges give 100 bonus points at the beginning.
 Bonus points can decrease during the CTF, depending on the number of solves.
 *    No DoS/automated scans/large amounts of traffic/deleting stuff on our servers.
-*    If you find something, that solves too easy, it might be a bug.
+*    If you find something that solves too easy it might be a bug.
 Please report it for possible bonus points.
+*    Do not share flags or solutions with other teams.
+We will not tolerate flag sharing in the IRC channel.
-*    If you break the rules, we will kick your butt and remove all your points.
+*    If you break the rules we will kick your butt and remove all your points.
 Promised.

 # Points